SaraKhild/SaraKhild/README.md

 I work as a full-stack developer with UI/UX design skills.

-I love learning new technologies and contributing to open source.
-Recently enjoying problem solving as well
+I love learning new technologies and contributing to open source.seeking to use and enhance my knowledge in which I can apply my enthusiasm, technical aptitude as a full stack developer for different marketplace and learn new technologies.

-- 🔭 I’m currently working on Spring Boot framworke
+- 🔭 I’m currently working on Spring Boot framworke.
-- 🌱 I’m currently learning React and UI/UX Design
+- 🌱 I’m currently learning React and UI/UX Design.
-- 💞️ I’m looking to collaborate on Web Development and UI/UX Design
+- 💞️ I’m looking to collaborate on Web Development and UI/UX Design.
-- 💬 Ask me about spring boot and UI/UX Design
+- 💬 Ask me about spring boot, pure HTML, CSS, and UI/UX Design.

 ## 🧰 Languages and Tools: